If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

-Why is the SEO so important in improving the website traffic?
+Why is SEO so important in improving the website traffic?

-Before giving you an answer about that let me explain how the search engines work.
+Before giving you an answer to that let me explain how the search engines work.

 How Do Search Engines Work?